Chamal1120/flutter-material3-bottom-nav/README.md

-# Flutter Bottom Navigation Bar (New material 3 design)
+# Flutter Bottom Navigation Bar with Setstate (New material 3 design)

 A simple flutter bottom navbar implementation for the Mobile Application Development Module.